Snares and weapon transfers

-Fox and rabbit control in Scotland is necessary to ensure that damage to crops, livestock, trees, game and other wildlife and their habitats can be reduced to acceptable levels to maintain Scotland’s unique rural biodiversity.
+Fox and rabbit control in Scotland is necessary.
+This is to make sure damage to crops, livestock, trees, game and other wildlife and their habitats can be reduced.
+This will keep Scotland’s unique rural biodiversity.

-Snaring is a vital tool to achieve these ends in Scotland due to diverse landscape and types of cover.
+Snaring is vital to achieve this in Scotland.
+This is due to the country's diverse landscape and types of cover.

-- Snares must be firmly anchored by staking to the ground or attaching to an object in a manner to prevent the snare being dragged by an animal caught in it.
+- Snares must be firmly anchored by staking to the ground or attaching to an object to prevent the snare being dragged by an animal caught in it.

-It is an offence to set snares in places where captured animals are likely to become fully or partially suspended or drown.
+It is an offence to set snares in places where captured animals are likely to be fully or partially suspended or drown.

 The Wildlife and Natural Environment Act (Scotland) 2011 has a number of provisions that will affect the use of snares in Scotland:

-1) From 1st April 2013 any person who sets a snare in position must have an identification number
+- From 1 April 2013, anyone who sets a snare in position must have an identification number

-2) Any person who sets in position or otherwise uses a snare must ensure
+- Anyone who sets in position or otherwise uses a snare must ensure:

-a) that a tag is fitted on the snare in such a manner that it is not capable of being easily removed from the snare;
+a) that a tag is fitted on the snare that can't be easily removed

-b) that there is displayed on the tag (in a manner which will remain readable) the identification number of the person who set the snare in position; and
+b) that there is displayed on the tag (which will remain readable) the identification number of the person who set the snare

 c) where the snare is intended to catch the following types of animal-